levvim/lvmp/SETUP.md

     mkdir -p $FILE $CONTAINERS $REFS

 ## Install necessary containers
 #### This pipeline was originally developed using singularity (https://singularity.lbl.gov/index.html) containers in a cluster.
-If you are not using Singularity through environment modules, delete or comment out the `module add singularity;` lines from shell commands.
+If you are not using Singularity through cluster environment modules, delete or comment out the `module add singularity;` lines from shell commands.
 Singularity installation is straightforward (taken from https://singularity.lbl.gov/install-linux):

     VERSION=2.5.1
     wget https://github.com/singularityware/singularity/releases/download/$VERSION/singularity-$VERSION.tar.gz